wiseman/notam-mapper-fe/README.md

 ## Running

 First set the `API_SERVER` environment variable to the URL of the backend, e.g.
 `API_SERVER=http://localhost:8000`.

-The set the `ORIGIN` environment variable to the URL of the frontend, e.g.
+Then set the `ORIGIN` environment variable to the URL of the frontend, e.g.
 `ORIGIN=http://localhost:5173`.

 To run in dev mode: